RickyRomero/hello.rickyromero.com/projects/shut-up/index.md

 (Shut Up for Mac teaser)

 In 2019, Safari 13 dropped support for its legacy extension format.
 Apple replaced it with a new format which required all extensions to go through the App Store.
-Shut Up had to be rewritten from scratch, custom for Safari, and distributed inside a native Mac app.
+I had to rewrite Shut Up from scratch, custom for Safari, and distribute it inside a native Mac app.

 I spent a few months [completing a course on iOS and Swift development](https://www.udemy.com/course/ios-13-app-development-bootcamp/), with the goal of becoming skilled enough with Swift to write a first-class Mac app.
 Then, in 2020, Safari got its long-awaited update to Shut Up: Shut Up for Mac.